pastyman/alib-array/README.md

 # alib-array

-A set of JavaScript array helper functions - position - returns index position of first item in array containing an object with props and values matching that of passed object contains - Check if array contains object with props and values matching that of passed object move - moves an item in array swap - swaps 2 items position in an array
+A set of JavaScript array helper functions position, contains, move, swap.
+* position - returns index position of first item in array containing an object with props and values matching that of passed object.
+* contains - Check if array contains object with props and values matching that of passed object.
+* move - moves an item in array.
+* swap - swaps 2 items position in an array.

 ## Install